Icinga/icingadb/cmd/ido2icingadb/README.md

 1. Add the official release repository as described in the [installation chapter] of the Icinga DB documentation.
-2. Install the package `ido2icingadb`.
+2. Install the package `icingadb-migration`.

 ## Usage